marcstringer/AWSCloudWatchLogs/README.md

 Key		              |       Type     | Description
 --------------------- | -------------- | -----------
-x-amzn-requestid	  | String		   | Amazon request id content-type		  | String		   | Content type e.g text/XML
+x-amzn-requestid	  | String		   | Amazon request id connection			  | String		   | Connection status
-date 				  | String		   | The date and time at which response was sent content-length		  | String		   | the length of the content x-amz-crc32			  | String		   | Checksum of the UTF-8 encoded bytes in the HTTP response
+date 				  | String		   | The date and time at which response was sent content-length		  | String		   | the length of the content